Posts

 Four Poems for Advent (Year A)

 Every Child Immanuel (Advent 1A) Odd, how the promise of later peace comes just before annihilation – the tumbling of temple into Babylonian dust.
 Odd how the prophet speaks comfort as the reckoning beast approaches.
-Odder still, how Matthew writes a writhing, wrecked creation as a plummet into hope – there is One-who-will-return, who carried creation's violence to a cross, wore its wounds in a room filled with fear, will return to bear it to a tree of life for its healing – for the healing of the nations.
+Odder still, how Matthew writes a writhing, wrecked creation as a plummet into hope – there is One-who-will-return, who carried creation's violence to a cross, wore its wounds into a room filled with fear, will return to bear it to a tree of life for its healing – for the healing of the nations.
 Why do You wait so long, as cities turn to rubble, bodies to compost, and the powerful fashion crosses for another and another generation?
 This is the world.
-If the best the luckiest can do is to cover ourselves with unearned advantage, and cower into privilege, what is to become of the unlucky, with no camouflage of privilege, no gospel of prosperi...
+If the best the luckiest can do is to cover ourselves with unearned advantage, and cower into privilege, what is to become of the unlucky, with no camouflage of privilege, no gospel of prospe...

 Trapped?
 Repent!
 For Advent 2A